Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Excitations

 As with the blob and $E$-valued loop excitations, the start-point of the magnetic membrane operator may be excited.
 As mentioned previously, the magnetic excitations in this model are analogous to the magnetic excitations from Kitaev's Quantum Double model \cite{Kitaev2003}, and the potential start-point excitation is also present for the magnetic ribbon operators in that model (see for example Ref. \cite{Komar2017}).
 We can interpret the start-point of the magnetic membrane operators in this model, as well as the start-points of the magnetic ribbon operators in Kitaev's Quantum Double model, in terms of gauge theory.
 Recall from Section \ref{Section_Properties_From_Gauge_Theory} that whenever we measure a flux, we must do so with respect to a certain start-point.
-The start-point of the membrane operator (or ribbon operator for the Quantum Double model) is the start-point with respect to which the flux label of the corresponding excitation is well-defined.
-Suppose that we have a flux $h$ when measured with respect a certain start-point.
-If we were to measure the flux from a different start-point, the flux that we measure would have the form $\hat{g}(t)h\hat{g}(t)^{-1}$, where $\hat{g}(t)$ is a path element operator for which we are not generally in an eigenstate (even if there are no excitations present other than the magnetic flux).
+The flux created by $C^h(m)$ is only $h$ when we measure with respect to the start-point of the membrane operator (or ribbon operator for the Quantum Double model).
+Measuring the flux from a different point gives us a result of $\hat{g}(t)h\hat{g}(t)^{-1}$, where $\hat{g}(t)$ is a path element operator for which we are not generally in an eigenstate (even if there are no excitations present other than the magnetic flux).
 Note that the element $\hat{g}(t)h\hat{g}(t)^{-1}$ is still in the conjugacy class of $h$, indicating that this conjugacy class is independent of the start-point even if the flux element is not.
 This interpretation of the start-point is then connected to whether the start-point of a magnetic membrane operator is excited.
-The vertex transform at a vertex acts like parallel transport of that vertex, and so we can think of the vertex transform at the start-point as moving that start-point.
-As we described in Section \ref{Section_Properties_From_Gauge_Theory}, moving the start-point results in conjugation of the flux label.
-In order to diagonalize the vertex term at the start-point, we must therefore take a linear combination of magnetic membrane operators with different labels in the conjugacy class of $h$ (so that we are considering a state in a superposition of different flux labels), as we will prove in Ref. \cite{HuxfordPaper3}.
-If the start-point is unexcited, it means that the membrane operator is not sensitive to changes to the start-point from which we measure the flux, which occurs when the membrane operator produces an equal combination of fluxes in the conjugacy class (i.e. the coefficients of the linear combination are the same for each element in the conjugacy class).
-This equal combination of elements in the conjugacy class produces a flux tube with a trivial point-like charge (or in the 2+1d case such as the Quantum Double model, a pair of excitations that can be annihilated, as described in Ref. \cite{Preskill}).
+The vertex transform at a vertex acts like parallel transport of that vertex, and so we can think of the vertex transform at the start-point as moving that start-point, which conjugates the flux label.
+In order to diagonalize the vertex term at the start-point, we must therefore take a linear combination of magnetic membrane operators with different labels in the conjugacy class of $h$ (so that we are considering a state in a superposition of different flux labels), as we prove in Ref. \cite{HuxfordPaper3}.
+If the start-point is unexcited, it means that the membrane operator is not sensitive to changes to the start-point from which we measure the flux, which occurs when the membrane operator produces an equal combination of fluxes in the conjugacy class (i.e., the coefficients of the linear combination are the same for each element in the conjugacy class).
+This equal combination of elements in the conjugacy class produces a flux tube with a trivial point-like charge (or in the 2+1d case such as the Quantum Double model, a pair of excitations that can be annihilated, as described in Ref. \cite{Preskill2004}).